Member Type Country

 Sites with Coral Reefs: 1

 Brazilian Atlantic Islands: Fernando de Noronha and Atol das Rocas Reserves – Peaks of the Southern Atlantic submarine ridge form the Fernando de Noronha Archipelago and Rocas Atoll off the coast of Brazil.
-They represent a large proportion of the island surface of the South Atlantic and their rich waters are extremely important for the breeding and feeding of tuna, shark, turtle and marine mammals.
+They represent a large proportion of the island surface of the South Atlantic and their rich waters are extremely important for the breeding and feeding of tuna, shark, turtle, and marine mammals.
 The islands are home to the largest concentration of tropical seabirds in the Western Atlantic.
-Baia de Golfinhos has an exceptional population of resident dolphin and at low tide, the Rocas Atoll provides a spectacular seascape of lagoons and tidal pools teeming with fish.
+Baía dos Golfinhos has an exceptional population of resident dolphins and at low tide, the Rocas Atoll provides a spectacular seascape of lagoons and tidal pools teeming with fish.
+Date of Inscription: 2001

 Ramsar Sites